 This home is on my way to town.
 It was built in 2008 by an Amish builder using cedars harvested in Holmes County.
-Holmes County has the highest concentration of Amish in Ohio, although we have areas where there a quite a few.
+Holmes County has the highest concentration of Amish in Ohio, although we have areas in Logan County where there a quite a few.
 The owner, Gary Zucker, told me that the builder, Amos Kinrige out of Mount Victory, Ohio built it for $100,000 less than the log home companies were charging.
 It is a fairly simple house, but with an awesome wrap-around porch.
 What are the chances that Amos will link to me from his website?

 Gary has a real gem here, and he is lucky that he also has a real bargain.
 Good job, Gary (and Amos).

 Here is a close-up of the logs.
 They are milled with a D profile and butted at the ends rather than notched.

 Look at the end of the log.
 A crack goes from the outside to the heartwood.
 Another comes in from the inside to the heartwood.
 They don't actually join, but they do represent a place where the insulation value of the wood will be lower.
 This is normal with log homes.
 In Gary's case the porch cover provides protection from that type of damage.

 You can fill in the cracks, but they do keep growing.
 If these logs were exposed to the weather and water dripped into the crack and stayed there you could have a problem, either with swelling or rot.